-Character Rerailment: In the comics Gambit's characterization had been changed to a Self-loathingAtoner desperate to punish himself for his (morally blameless) role in the Morlock Massacre.
-This movie however, reached back to the character's roots and showed him as competent, charming, handsome and relatively low-angst card-sharp who won a Cool Plane in a poker game.
+Character Rerailment: In the comics, Gambit's characterization had been changed to a self-loathingAtoner desperate to punish himself for his (morally blameless) role in the Morlock Massacre.
+This movie, however, reaches back to the character's roots and shows him as a competent, charming, handsome, and relatively low-angst card-sharp who won a Cool Plane in a poker game.

-Contested Sequel: For many it is a Narm-fest which flies in the face of the other movies' continuity (particularly rewriting a lot of back story from X2: X-Men United, the franchise's peak), ruins both Gambit and Deadpool, allows a lot of characters to make stupid decisions in the name of advancing the plot, and all for the sake of making another movie centered on Wolverine when the first 3 were essentially his show anyway.
-For others, the continuity wasn't all that important, Sabretooth was finally given his due with some decent character development, the incorporation of some new mutants was interesting, and the whole thing is a decent but forgettable action film.
+Contested Sequel: For many, it is a Narm-fest which flies in the face of the other movies' continuity (particularly rewriting a lot of back story from X2: X-Men United, the franchise's peak until X-Men: Days of Future Past), ruins both Gambit and Deadpool among other characters, allows a lot of characters to make stupid decisions in the name of advancing the plot, and all for the sake of making another movie centered on Wolverine when the first three were essentially his show, anyway.
+There are also a number of fans who felt that the film was simply a poor rendering of Wolverine's origins that did not capture the true horror and brutality of what the Weapon X program did to him.
+For others, the continuity wasn't all that important, Sabretooth was finally given his due with some decent character development, the incorporation of some new mutants was interesting, and the whole thing is a fun action film.

 Continuity Lockout: The film could have used footnotes to explain the significance of its story elements.
 Since the Weapon X scene was so brief, it could have said "To learn more, please read Weapon X by Barry Windsor-Smith."

-One-Scene Wonder: Patrick Stewart’s cameo near the end elicited applause from some theater audiences.
+Patrick Stewartís cameo near the end elicited applause from some theater audiences.

 Relationship Writing Fumble: The film is mostly about a heterosexual relationship, but the relationship between Wolverine and Sabretooth is too strong to be unintentional.
 While both characters repeatedly talk about how they're 'brothers', the constant Something Else Also Rises, playful flirting, eyeing each other, phallic symbolism, and grappling each other while yelling "Feels good, doesn't it?" kind of ruins the 'brothers' vibe.
 It's worth noting that the comic-book version of Wolverine's childhood featured a significant redhead named Rose as his first love interest.
 The first scenes in the movie are copied almost directly from the comic, except with a young Sabretooth in Rose's place.

-Special Effect Failure: The effect used to depict Emma Frost's diamond form pops out for its low quality.
-Also, though Wolverine's bone claws were well done, his adamantium claws, particularly in the bathroom scene, inspired much derisive audience laughter.
+Though Wolverine's bone claws are well done, his adamantium claws, particularly in the bathroom scene, inspired much derisive audience laughter.
 You'd think in a movie explicitly about a mutant with metallic claws, that would get more CGI attention than anything, especially when incarnations in previous films (by the same FX studio, even!) were pretty good quality.

 Wade Wilson/Deadpool.
 After getting the chance to display a weary snarky persona, he's taken out of the film until the climax, where we see that Stryker has basically turned him into an Humanoid Abomination.
-With his mouth sown shut, essentially robbing him of the sole trait he had in the movie.
+His mouth being sown shut essentially robbing him of the sole trait he had in the movie.

 Comic fans had been calling for Gambit to show up in the movies since the first X-Men film.
 When he finally does here he's little more than a built-up throwaway gag.